Manny Villar 2010 presidential campaign: Before election campaign

-In 2008, Manny Villar, then-Senate president topped the presidential surveys, even though the issue of C-5 Road project was tackled.
-In same year, he declared that he has intention to run for president, with possibly partnering with Nationalist People's Coalition with former 2004 vice presidential candidate and Senator Loren Legarda or Senator Chiz Escudero as running mate.
-Villar choose Legarda as his running mate.
+In 2008, Manny Villar, the then-Senate president, topped the presidential surveys despite his involvement in the C-5 Road Project issue.
+In same year, he declared that he intended to run for president, possibly partnering with the Nationalist People's Coalition and having either former 2004 vice presidential candidate and Senator Loren Legarda or Senator Chiz Escudero as his running mate.
+Villar eventually chose Legarda as his running mate.

 Senate slate

-Villar organized the Senate slate of his ticket, composed of Pia Cayetano, Bongbong Marcos (who joined Nacionalista with his family due to dispute with KBL members), Susan Ople, former Marine Colonel Ariel Querubin, former news reporter and congressman Gilbert Remulla, former military captain Ramon Mitra III, and professor Adel Tamano.
-They have also got Miriam Defensor Santiago of the People's Reform Party, Gwen Pimentel of PDP–Laban, activist Liza Maza, who is running independent, and Bayan Muna member and NDF member Satur Ocampo.
+Villar organized the Senate slate of his ticket, composed of incumbent senator Pia Cayetano, Bongbong Marcos (who joined Nacionalista with his family due to a dispute with KBL members), Susan Ople, former Marine Colonel Ariel Querubin, former news reporter and congressman Gilbert Remulla, former military captain Ramon Mitra III, professor Adel Tamano, incumbent senator Miriam Defensor Santiago of the People's Reform Party, Gwen Pimentel of PDP–Laban, activist Liza Maza, and Bayan Muna and NDF member Satur Ocampo.